-Thomas Industries once again comes through for The Air Line with a tough compact, single-head hookah dive compressor that goes beyond -- actually, way below -- diving just under the hull.
+Thomas Industries once again comes through for The Air Line by J Sink with a tough compact, single-head hookah dive compressor that goes beyond -- actually, way below -- diving just under the hull.

 This tankless 12-volt hookah diving system is a terrific option for sail boaters, power boaters who don't want to carry gas, and metal detectives who want to keep a low, quiet profile.

 What better way to do those really fun projects like scraping barnacles, changing zincs, chopping line off the prop.
 No tank to bop the gel coat, no yo-yoing up and down til your lungs give out.

 Understanding the 12 Volt/DC tankless dive system, its limitations and proper usage as an air-breathing device under water.

 The Air Line 12V160-3 tankless scuba system, just as it comes from the factory, is an excellent and efficient tool for providing breathing air in the situations for which it is intended: The sailor who needs to work on the hull when underway.
 The metal detector user searching for treasure (perceived, or otherwise) in the lake or river.